Vancouver-KDD/book-study/07-designing-data-Intensive-applications/09-consistency-and-consensus/younghoon/younghoon-ch9-consistency-and-consensus.md

 - The CAP theorem highlights the trade-off between consistency, availability, and partition tolerance, emphasizing that in a network partition, you must choose between consistency and availability.
 Linearizability is often sacrificed in favor of better performance and availability in systems that don't require strict consistency.

 ### Linearizability and Network Delays
 - However, there are now several copies of the data (one in main memory, and perhaps several more in various caches), and these copies are asynchronously updated, so linearizability is lost.
 - reason for dropping linearizability is performance, not fault tolerance.
-- Despite its benefits, linearizability is rare in practice due to its impact on performance.
-Even modern multi-core CPUs and many distributed databases opt for weaker consistency models to enhance speed and reduce latency.
 - the response time of read and write requests is at least proportional to the uncertainty of delays in the network.

 # Ordering Guarantees
 linearizable - operations are executed in some well-defined order.
 It turns out that there are deep connections between ordering, linearizability, and consensus.
 ## Ordering and Causality
 - Ordering helps preserve causality.